JeremyTadlock/MyGPT/README.md

 This model requires a dataset of text to train on.
 Two example datasets are provided in this repository (openai_generated_text.txt and openai_generated_text_800.txt), but you can use any text dataset you like.

 # **Acknowledgements**
-This project was inspired by the GPT-2 model developed by OpenAI.
-For more information, see the famous paper "Attention Is All You Need".
+This project was inspired by the GPT-2 model developed by OpenAI & the famous paper "Attention is all you need" by Google.
+For more information, see the link(s)
 [Attention Is All You Need](https://arxiv.org/pdf/1706.03762v5.pdf)